 Appropriate conduct is expected in both face-to-face and electronic interactions.
 Parents or students who feel that they have been the victims of cyber-bullying should print a copy of the material and report the incident to school administration.
 Reports will be fully investigated.
 Consequences may include, but are not limited to, the loss of computer privileges, detention, suspension, dismissal from school, and/or police involvement.

-SOCIAL MEDIA POLICY
+Social Media Policy